davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 Discussion
 ==========

-## Petrology

-The peridotite samples from Crystal Knob show a range of depletion in major and trace elements.
-They are isotopically depleted, with an
-$\epsilon_\mathrm{Nd}$ of
-+10, and \ce{^{87}Sr}/\ce{^{86}Sr} of .7029. <!-- (Daven, the Nd and Sr
-data in Table 4 are given as measured.
-In the table you should also show the time corrected Nd and Sr isotopic ratios and epslon Nd  value for a correction of 1.65 Ma.
-You should then refer to these time corrected numbers in the text and show these values on the Figure 10 Eps Nd-Sr plot.
-The corrections will be small, but since we have dated the host it would be best to use the time corrected values for time of entrainment.
---> This corresponds to the depleted asthenosphere, or convecting upper mantle of Hoffman (2004), with a mantle upwelling source that has seen no contribution from the western North American crust or continental lithosphere more generally.

 Pyroxene-exchange geothermometry shows that the peridotite samples form two groups in temperature with centroids separated by roughly 60ºC.
 These temperatures seem to correspond to the samples being sourced along